justeattakeaway/fozzie-components/packages/f-content-cards/README.md

 ## License

-This project is licensed under the Apache v2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache v2.0 License - see the [LICENSE](LICENSE) file for details.

-## References